In this Article:

 (The Model 85 has been discontinued in favor of the 6-shot 856.
 The 85 is still available as new, in stores and online).

-Now for a little deeper dive…
+Now for a little deeper dive.

-A snubby’s grip is the only interface it has with your hand, so if it doesn’t fit well, it should be replaced.
+A snubby’s grip is the only interface it has with your hand.
+So if it doesn’t fit well, then you should replace it.
 The rubber grip on this snubby is excellent.
-I’ve owned the whole gamut…hand-carved walnut grips that I made to top-notch wraparound composites.
+I’ve owned the whole gamut — hand-carved walnut grips that I made to top-notch wraparound composites.

-The grip is also pretty good at doing its other main job…soaking up recoil.
-A +P-level .38 Spl. round can generate a decent amount of recoil in a 17-ounce snub-nosed revolver and these grips soak it up pretty well.
-All in all, this grip was well thought out.
+The grip is also pretty good at doing its other main job, which is soaking up recoil.
+A +P-level .38 Special round can generate a decent amount of recoil in a 17-ounce snub-nosed revolver and these grips soak it up pretty well.

 The next item is something that some companies (including Taurus) sometimes includes on their revolvers that are chambered for higher-pressure loads.
 I’m talking about a forward cylinder yoke locking stud.
 Here are two photos, one of the locking stud and another of the slot it snaps into.